mk12/sicp/docs/lecture.md

 ### The power of Lisp

 - The difference between merely implementing something in a language and embedding something in the language: you don't lost the original power of the language.
 - Lisp is a lousy language for any particular problem.
-But it's good for figuring out the right language you want and embedding that in Lisp.
+But it's good for figuring out the right language and embedding that in Lisp.
 That's the real power of this approach to design.
 - There is no difference between procedures and data.

 ### Software engineering